RVC-Boss/GPT-SoVITS/README.md

 - Check [Docker Hub](https://hub.docker.com/r/xxxxrt666/gpt-sovits) for the latest available image tags
 - Choose an appropriate image tag for your environment
-- `Lite` means the Docker image does not include ASR models and UVR5 models.
+- `Lite` means the Docker image **does not include** ASR models and UVR5 models.
 You can manually download the UVR5 models, while the program will automatically download the ASR models as needed
 - The appropriate architecture image (amd64/arm64) will be automatically pulled during Docker Compose
+- Docker Compose will mount **all files** in the current directory.
+Please switch to the project root directory and **pull the latest code** before using the Docker image
 - Optionally, build the image locally using the provided Dockerfile for the most up-to-date changes

 #### Environment Variables